blackrossandra/projects/Raspberry Pi Pico/payloads/README.txt

-Rename any payload into payload.dd and place it into your raspberry files home
+Rename any payload into payload.dd and place it into your Raspberry Pi Pico